Important information for final theses

 5. general information

-A start date for a thesis at our department can be agreed with the supervisor.
 The processing time is six months for Master's theses and three months for Bachelor's theses.
-Please allow approximately eight weeks for the assessment.
+Please allow approximately eight weeks for the review process.
 It is your own responsibility to submit your thesis on time (e.g. for timely enrolment in the subsequent degree programme).
 Please refer to the examination regulations of your degree programme for the exact procedure and the applicable deadlines.

 Master's theses should generally be approx. 80 pages long, Bachelor's theses approx. 40 pages, seminar papers and student research projects approx. 20-25 pages (in each case without outline, references and appendices).
 Unless otherwise agreed, a tolerance of +/- 10 per cent applies.